rickettsdev/CatanKotlinSparkService/README.md

 # CatanKotlinSparkService

+I use IntelliJ IDEA to run and develop the game server.

-In order to run, view in browser 'localhost:4567'
+In order to test output on webpage, visit 'localhost:4567'